-As of September 30, 2020, the Company had approximately \$405,000 in its operating bank account, and working capital of approximately \$335,000.
+As of December 31, 2020, the Company had approximately \$32,000 in its operating bank account, and working capital of approximately \$19,000.

-The Company's liquidity needs to date have been satisfied through a contribution of \$25,000 from the Sponsor in exchange for the issuance of the Founder Shares, the loan of approximately \$185,000 from the Sponsor pursuant to the promissory note (the "Note") (see Note 5), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
-The Company fully repaid the Note as of August 31, 2020.
+The Company's liquidity needs through December 31, 2020 have been satisfied through a contribution of \$25,000 from the Sponsor in exchange for the issuance of the Founder Shares, the pre-IPO loan of approximately \$185,000 from the Sponsor pursuant to a promissory note dated August 10, 2020 (the "Pre-IPO Note") (see Note 5), the proceeds from the consummation of the Private Placement not held in the Trust Account, and the Sponsor Loan (as defined below).
+The Company fully repaid the Pre-IPO Note as of August 31, 2020.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor has committed up to \$750,000 to be provided to the Company to fund the Company's expenses relating to investigating and selecting a target business and other working capital requirements after the Initial Public Offering and prior to the Company's initial Business Combination (the "Sponsor Loan").
-If the Sponsor Loan is insufficient, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
-As of September 30, 2020, there were no amounts outstanding under the Sponsor Loan or any Working Capital Loan.
+If the Sponsor Loan is insufficient, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors intend, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
+As of December 31, 2020, there were \$160,000 outstanding under the Sponsor Loan.